snandiDS/prokseq-deprecated/README.md

 	#	End of file "param.input"
 	#

 In general, the entries starting with BOWTIE instructs the program to run the tool with the additional parameter.
 Similarly FEATURECOUNTS.
-Entries starting with PATH indicates the path to the executables of the external tools.
-However, if one is using the bundled packages in depend folder, then PATH DEFAULT should be mentioned.
+Entries beginning with PATH indicates the path to the executables of the external tools.
+However, if one uses the bundled packages in the depend folder, PATH DEFAULT should be mentioned.

-NOTE: If both bowtie and salmon's options are provided, the program will override the Bowtie options and the package samlmon will be run.
-Therefore, if salmon is required, please comment the Bowtie option lines, and vice versa.
+NOTE: The program will override the Bowtie options, and the package salmon will be run if both bowtie and salmon's options are provided.
+Therefore, if salmon is required, please comment on the Bowtie option lines, and vice versa.

 SAMPLE FILE: